theraot/Theraot/readme.md

   - can be built for .NET 2.0, 3.0, 3.5, 4.0 and 4.5 with the help of conditional compilation to keep only the required code for the particular version.
   - includes lock-free and wait-free structures developed in `HashBucket` (another project of mine).
   - includes (among others) the following types to be used in old versions of .NET back to .NET 2.0:
-    - `System.Collections.Concurrent`: Work in progress
+    - `System.Collections.Concurrent.ConcurrentDictionary<TKey, TValue>`: Done
+    - `System.Collections.Concurrent...`: Pending
     - `System.Collections.Generic.HashSet<T>`: Done [See Note 1]
     - `System.Collections.Generic.SortedSet<T>`: Done
     - `System.Collections.Linq`: Up to .NET 3.5